jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 The client will follow the flow described below and visualized in @fig:rdf-create.
 + The client gets the @sgv description of the storage space (can be cached).
 + The client checks all canonical collections and checks if the resource to be inserted matches a resource description of the collection.
-+ If the resource matches a description, the client checks the save condition of the description given the eligible collections.
++ If the resource matches a description, the client checks the store condition of the description given the eligible collections.
-+ For each collection that saves the resource:
++ For each collection that stores the resource:
    + The client checks the group strategy of the collection and groups the resource accordingly, deciding on the name of the new resource.
    + The client checks the collections that are derived from this collection.
         Step 4 is executed for all collections that are derived from this collection, and the resource matches the description.
-+ The client performs the save operation.
++ The client performs the store operation.

 #figure(
   image("../static/flow-rdf-create.png", width: 80%),